Sums of Reciprocals of Fractional Parts II: Introduction

-Due (not exclusively) to their intimate connection to the theory of uniform distribution, the functions $S(\bs\alpha,\bs T)$ and $S^{*}(\bs\alpha,T)$ have been the object of numerous studies (see \cite{BHV20} for a complete account).
+Due (not exclusively) to their intimate connection to the theory of uniform distribution, the functions $S(\bs\alpha,\bs T)$ and $S^{*}(\bs\alpha,T)$ have been the object of extensive investigation (see \cite{BHV20} for a complete account).
 Motivated by this, our main concern in the sequel of this paper will be the following:

 \begin{prob} Determine the growth rate of the sums (\ref{eq:s}) and (\ref{eq:s*}) for a Lebesgue-generic vector $\bs \alpha\in\mb R^n$. \end{prob} Let us give a brief account of the history of Problem \ref{prob:1}.